Stephen Andrews (artist)

-Stephen Andrews is a Canadian artist based in Toronto.
-Born in 1956 in Sarnia, Ontario, Andrews is known for using various media to explore matters such as memory and loss, and technology, and its representations.
+Stephen Andrews (born 1956) is a Canadian artist based in Toronto.
+He is known for using various media to explore matters such as memory and loss, and technology, and its representations.

 Art practice

-Using images sourced from newspapers, television, film and the internet, Andrews creates hand-crafted works in a range of mediums, including oil, latex, crayon, silkscreen and linoleum-cut printing, rubber stamps, and animation.
-A distinctive feature of Andrews’ art is his interest in creating the look of mechanical reproduction using different techniques.
-The artist has stated that in his work he renders:

-“the digital, the dot matrix in print reproduction, film or television technologies...by hand in an attempt to represent both the message and the means by which it is delivered.”
+The artist has stated that in his work he renders "the digital, the dot matrix in print reproduction, film or television technologies...by hand in an attempt to represent both the message and the means by which it is delivered."

 By using a technique that gives equal weight to both media and message of his chosen topics, Andrews creates a space for reflection on our daily consumption of the imagery we get from what he calls "virtual or ether" media.
-The portrait series of graphite-and-oil-rubbed wax tablets, Facsimile (1991-1992) uses obituary portraits of men who have died from HIV/AIDS as source material, “reproduced from faxed images...the details are pixellated, smudgy.”
-By this method, “Facsimile... designates the technology of reproduction and transmission that inhabits the images.”
-Atom Egoyan writing about a show he curated of Andrews’ work notes, “Facsimile’s most haunting aspect...is how it traces the erosion and evolution of personal identity from an anonymous mediated source.”
+The portrait series of graphite-and-oil-rubbed wax tablets, Facsimile (1991–1992) uses obituary portraits of men who have died from HIV/AIDS as source material, "reproduced from faxed images...the details are pixellated, smudgy."
+By this method, "Facsimile... designates the technology of reproduction and transmission that inhabits the images."
+Atom Egoyan writing about a show he curated of Andrews' work notes, "Facsimile's most haunting aspect...is how it traces the erosion and evolution of personal identity from an anonymous mediated source."